gggliuye/VIO/docs/GNN/7GraphRepresentation.rst

 works; embeddings can then be used for recommendations, classication, link prediction or other downstream tasks.
 Two important types of GNNs are GCNs (graph convolutional networks) and GraphSAGE (graph sampling and aggregation).

+An implementation and tests of the three algorithms could be found in `HW2 Q4 <https://github.com/gggliuye/VIO/tree/master/MachineLearningWithGraph/HWs/q4_starter_code>`_ .

 8.2 GCN
 ------------------